Laafayeette/readmetestttt/README.md

     spring.datasource.username=<your username, usually is "postgres">
     spring.datasource.password=<password, empty if you have none>
     ```
   - Now we are ready to run the application.
-Head over to ```MenumaticApplication ``` and run the program.

-  - If this does not work, via the Ultimate edition you can also connect to the database via the following steps:
+  - Run the application by running `MenumaticApplication`.

-  - On the right side of the Intellij, press on the database logo.
+  - Alternatively, you can connect to the database via IntelliJ:
-  - Click on "New" -> "Data Source" -> "PostgreSQL"
+    - On the right side of IntelliJ, press on the database logo.
-  - Enter your username and password
+    - Click on `New` -> `Data Source` -> `PostgreSQL`.
-  - ``` Database: <Name of your database> ```
+    - Enter your username and password.
-  - Test connection
+    - `Database: <Name of your database>`.
-  - Apply and then OK.
+    - Test the connection, apply, and then OK.